Natural wonders of Langkawi Island with turquoise waters and majestic limestone cliffs, hidden tropical gem, Malaysia

 Underwater World Aquarium

-Walk through 15m tunnel surrounded by sharks, rays, and tropical fish (RM60 adults, 10am-6pm).
+Walk through 15m tunnel surrounded by sharks, rays, and tropical fish ($15 / RM58 adults, 10:00–18:00).
 One of Southeast Asia's largest aquariums with 5,000+ marine species.
-Feeding shows at 11:30am and 3:30pm.
+Feeding times vary—check visitor info on arrival.
 Good rainy-day option, air-conditioned escape from heat.
 Allow 1-2 hours.

 Duty-Free Shopping

-Langkawi's duty-free status means chocolate, alcohol, and tobacco cost Singapore prices.
+Langkawi's duty-free status means chocolate, alcohol, and tobacco are discounted.
 Kuah town has malls and liquor shops.
-Bring passport when purchasing alcohol/tobacco—required by law.
+You may be asked to show your passport/travel document for duty-free purchases.
 Popular with Malaysians stocking up, but compare prices as not everything is cheaper than home country.

 Travel Information